DWORDLARK/TACO_GTA_SA/Readme.txt

 			***Spectator mode is controlled by mouse movement, aimed to the desired direction.

+		When Player is in vehicle, all camera functions work with vehicle camera.
+  		!!
+Its only usable in short distance from camera,
+    		if vehicle moves far away from camera, some visual distortion appear.

 		Left-Right / Up-Down speed is controlled by STEP SIZE.